julieolin/week8/content/_index.md

 Manhattan also houses many neighbourhoods.
 Ranging from Battery Park City in the very South to Marble Hill in the North, each neighbourhood has different characteristics regarding the price and availability of AirBnBs.

 The map below show the average rent price for AirBnBs in a given neighbourhood and by moving the mouse cursor over one the neighbourhood, more information such as the name of the neighbourhood and number of AirBnBs per square kilometre.
+If you wonder why there is a big uncoloured square in the middle, this is the iconic Central Park.
+Huge park, very great park, you should try it!

 <iframe src="mymap.html"
     sandbox="allow-same-origin allow-scripts"